 (b) Transportation including, but not limited to, transportation in a modified vehicle; transportation provided by operators of commercial vehicles; and mileage reimbursement for up to the federal reimbursable mileage rate.

 (4) "Community respite" has the same meaning as in rule 5123:2-9-22 of the Administrative Code.

 (5) "County board" means a county board of developmental disabilities.

 (6) "Department" means the Ohio department of developmental disabilities.

 (7) "Family member" means a person who is related to the individual by blood, marriage, or adoption.

-(8) "Independent provider" means a person who provides services and does not employ, either directly or through contract, anyone else to provide the services.
+(9) "Independent provider" means a self-employed person who provides services for which he or she must be certified in accordance with rule 5123:2-2-01 of the Administrative Code and does not employ, either directly or through contract, anyone else to provide the services.

 (12) "Modified vehicle" means a motor vehicle that has been designed, constructed, or fabricated and equipped to be used upon public streets and/or highways for transportation of persons who require use of a wheelchair.

 (15) "Service and support administrator" means a person, regardless of title, employed by or under contract with a county board to perform the functions of service and support administration and who holds the appropriate certification in accordance with rule 5123:2-5-02 of the Administrative Code.

 (16) "Service documentation" means all records and information on one or more documents, including documents that may be created or maintained in electronic software programs, created and maintained contemporaneously with the delivery of services, and kept in a manner as to fully disclose the nature and extent of services delivered that shall include the items delineated in paragraphs (F)(1) and (F)(2) of this rule, as applicable, to validate payment for medicaid services.